IKIM-Essen/ClusterDocs/docs/slurm.md

 Use `sbatch` to submit a script.
 The output is written to a file in the current directory.
 All `srun` options apply to `sbatch` as well and can be included in the script itself with the special comment syntax `#SBATCH`.

 When you submit a job, the environment variables of your current shell are inherited to the job.
-Slurm also sets [several](https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES) environment variables such as `SLURM_JOB_ID` and `SLURM_JOB_NAME`.
+Slurm also sets [several][sbatch-env] environment variables such as `SLURM_JOB_ID` and `SLURM_JOB_NAME`.

 ### scontrol